 Sign-language interpreting or speech-to-text services are coordinated for students with hearing disabilities.
 The appropriate type of service is determined according to the student’s documented need and his / her level of communication skill.
 If you are a student who needs sign language or speech-to-text services, please contact the CDR.

 To request sign language interpreting for a campus event, please call 312.567.5744 or email firstname.lastname@example.org in advance of your event.
 Because sign language interpreters are contracted through a community agency, adequate lead time is very important.

 In some cases, students with disabilities are entitled to accommodations related to administration of examinations.
 Typical testing accommodations include extended time in which to complete the exam, alternate format (e.g. large print), a reduced-distraction area in which to take the exam, and the use of a computer or other assistive technology.
 Students who wish to arrange accommodated testing in the CDR must contact the CDR a minimum of 48 hours before an exam with the following information: class, professor name, date and time of exam.
-Students may do this by email or by filling out the Testing Accommodation Request Form and bringing it to the CDR.
+Students may do this by email or by visiting the CDR in person.

 Testing Accommodations Agreement (PDF)